ProfLazy/to-do-list/README.md

 Making a simple to do list project

 To do
-- Make a make task
+- Make a make task DONE
-- View Tasks
+- View Tasks DONE
-- Mark task as completed
+- Mark task as completed DONE
 - Edit a task
 - Delete a task
 - Exit (Completed 12/2/2024)